txus/terrorvm/README.md

 ## Garbage collection

-The algorithm of choice for TerrorVM is [Baker's treadmill][gc], a real-time, non-moving GC algorithm.
-Unfortunately it is not implemented yet.
-It will be as soon as I understand how to do it.
-Remember it's a work in progress :)
+The algorithm of choice for TerrorVM is [Baker's treadmill][gc], an incremental, real-time, non-moving GC algorithm, implemented in [libtreadmill][libtreadmill] as a separate library and included via Git submodules.

 ## Concurrency